scg-unibe-ch/ese2016-team3/documentation/srs.md

 - When the user is logged in, he can logout by clicking on his name on the top right and then selecting "logout".

 - When the user is logged in, he can edit his public profile by clicking on his name on the top right  and selecting "Public Profile".
-Then he has to click on the Button " Edit Profile".
+Then he has to click on the Button "Edit Profile".
 There he can change his passwort, first name, last name, username and write something about himself.
-By clicking " update " his changes will be saved.
+By clicking "update" his changes will be saved.

 #### Messaging system